canoe-nc/csvToGpx/README.md

 The **csvToGPX** is very flexible regarding the format of the input CSV files.
 You can specify the format of the CSV records (field order and number of fields).

 As an option, the **csvToGpx** program can write the generated custom waypoints GPX files and any custom waypoint symbol image files you may have to your Garmin GPS device.
+Refer to the [Custom Waypoint Symbols](#-custom-waypoint-symbols) section below in this document for more details on using custom waypoint symbols.

 If you are using Garmin BaseCamp you will need to manually import the generated Garmin GPX files inside Garmin BaseCamp as the **csvToGpx** program cannot automatically import the generated custom waypoints into Garmin BaseCamp.
 However the **csvToGpx** program can automatically import any custom waypoint symbol image files you may have.
 Refer to the [-garmin-basecamp](#-garmin-basecamp) command argument in the Syntax section below in this document.

 The **csvToGpx** program has been tested on Linux, macOS, and Windows.
 Garmin BaseCamp does not run on Linux therefore the ability to automatically import custom waypoint symbols images files is not applicable when running on Linux.